Influencers help brands reach their consumers in a less intrusive way. Here are 4 essential influencer marketing tips to boost your social reach.

 - Do you know the right metrics?

-- Did you take your take time to carefully vet the prospective influencers?
+- Did you take the time to carefully vet the prospective influencers?

 - Are your goals aligned with your influencer strategy?